 - Reducing the risk of a fire,

 - Minimizing the consequences of a fire, and

-- Providing personnel a means to evacuate to the surface or to a refuge station pending rescue.
+- Providing personnel with the means to evacuate to the surface or to a refuge station pending rescue.

-D.1.2 Overview
+D.1.2 Overview127

 This Appendix provides supplementary fire protection requirements and guidance for subterranean facilities.
 Subterranean facilities differ most significantly from other facilities in respect to automatic suppression and means of egress.
-Requirements and guidance contained in the main body of this Standard continue to apply to subterranean facilities unless specific relief is provided below.
-Worker safety for subterranean facilities is governed by 10 CFR Part 851, Worker Safety and Health Program, and is described in an associated Worker Safety and Health Program; this Appendix provides relevant fire protection guidance for establishing in this program.
-If DOE subterranean facilities are required to meet parts of 30 CFR 57, Mine Safety and Health Administration (MSHA), Safety and Health Standards - Underground Metal and Nonmetal Mines, the requirements and guidance in this Appendix supplement those requirements.
+Requirements and guidance contained in the main body of this Standard also apply to subterranean facilities unless specific relief or alternatives are provided in this Appendix.

+Worker safety for subterranean facilities is governed by 10 CFR Part 851, Worker Safety and Health Program, and is described in an associated Worker Safety and Health Program.
+This Appendix provides relevant fire protection guidance for establishing this program.
+If DOE subterranean facilities are required to meet parts of 30 CFR Part 57, Mine Safety and Health Administration (MSHA), Safety and Health Standards - Underground Metal and Nonmetal Mines, the requirements and guidance in this Appendix supplement those requirements.

-The requirements of this Appendix apply to the design and operation of new subterranean facilities, and major modifications (as defined by 10 CFR § 830.3, Part B, and further described in DOE-STD-1189-2016, Integration of Safety into the Design Process) specific to:
+The requirements in this Appendix apply to the design and operation of new subterranean facilities, and to major modifications of such facilities (as defined by 10 CFR § 830.3, Part B, and further described in DOE-STD-1189-2016, Integration of Safety into the Design Process) specific to: